Pittsburgh Steelers quarterback Dwayne Haskins fatally struck by a dump truck on Florida highway, police say - Local News 8

 By Jason Hanna, Wayne Sterling and Rebekah Riess, CNN

-Dwayne Haskins, the Pittsburgh Steelers quarterback and 2018 Heisman Trophy finalist at Ohio State, was fatally struck by a dump truck Saturday morning while trying to cross a highway on foot in South Florida, police said.
+Dwayne Haskins, the Pittsburgh Steelers quarterback and 2018 Heisman Trophy finalist at Ohio State, was struck and killed by a dump truck Saturday morning while trying to cross a highway on foot in South Florida, police said.

 Haskins was trying to cross Interstate 595’s westbound lanes, near the Fort Lauderdale-Hollywood International Airport in Broward County, when the dump truck hit him, the Florida Highway Patrol said.
 The incident was reported shortly after 6:30 a.m., the patrol said.

-He was “walking on (the highway) for unknown reasons” when the incident happened, the patrol said in a news release.
+He had been “walking on (the highway) for unknown reasons,” the patrol said in a news release.

-Details about what led up to that weren’t immediately available.
-In recent days, Haskins had been in South Florida working out with some Steelers teammates, as captured in Instagram stories from Haskins and Steelers running back Najee Harris.
+Details about what led up to the incident were not immediately available.
+In recent days, Haskins was in South Florida working out with some Steelers teammates, as captured in Instagram stories from Haskins and Steelers running back Najee Harris.

 News of Haskins’ death drew statements of shock from around the league and beyond.